Ever struggled to stop yourself from doing something that you know is bad for your business?

 If you become emotionally attached to a project, avoid getting too involved in its implementation.
 This will help you maintain an objective perspective on the decision-making process.

-4. Make Decision Based On The Experience
+4. Make decisions based On The Experience

 A study conducted by Harvard Business Review found that experience and knowledge can help people avoid the sunk cost fallacy rather than raw intelligence.